rohandeshmukh09/rohandeshmukh09/README.md

 - ⚡ Fun fact: ...
 -->
 ## Hi Devs👋 ![Total Views](https://views.whatilearened.today/views/github/rohandeshmukh09/rohandeshmukh09.svg)
 I am a professional DevOps and Automation Test Engineer.
-I enjoy working on latest techs and love solving problems in the field of Test Automation Front End Back End and Implement New automation Framework.
+I enjoy working on latest techs and love solving problems in the field of Test Automation Front End /Back End and Implement New Automation Framework.

-For more information about me (and a whole lot of mysteries), check out my [portfolio](https://rohandeshmukh09.github.io/simplewebsite/)
+For more information about me (and a whole lot of mysteries), check out my [portfolio](https://github.com/rohandeshmukh09)

-- 🔭 I’m currently enjoying the field of Front End Web UI Automation, Microservices REST API Automation and DevOps Implementation for clients.
+- 🔭 I’m currently enjoying the field of Front End Web UI Automation, Microservices, REST API Automation and DevOps Implementation for clients.
 - 👯 I’m looking to collaborate on projects where I can use my skills to solve problems and implement latest Automation Framework solution and work on DevOps.
 - 💬 Hit me up to discuss about Software Test Automation and DevOps Engineering.
-- 📫 How to reach me: visit my [website](https://rohandeshmukh09.github.io/simplewebsite/), I am available there 24 X 7.
+- 📫 How to reach me: visit my [website](https://github.com/rohandeshmukh09), I am available there 24 X 7.

 ### Languages and Tools: